grab/engineering-blog/_posts/2022-09-08-automatic-rule-backtesting.md

 ## What’s next?

-The major disadvantage of this tool right now is that the underlying Spark jobs are developed by knowledgeable data engineers, so it restricts the iteration of the analytics logic.
-To mitigate the restrictions, we are looking into using domain-specific language (DSL) to allow users to input desired attributes and dimensions, and provide the job release pipeline for self-serving jobs.
+The underlying Spark jobs in this tool were developed by knowledgeable data engineers, which is a disadvantage because it requires a high level of expertise to modify the analytics.
+To mitigate this restriction, we are looking into using domain-specific language (DSL) to allow users to input desired attributes and dimensions, and provide the job release pipeline for self-serving jobs.

 ---